gndrmnn/nodepool/doc/source/configuration.rst

-If an image is configured to use diskimage-builder and glance to locally create and upload images, then a collection of diskimage-builder elements must be present.
+If an image is configured to use diskimage-builder and glance to locally create and upload images, then a collection of diskimage-builder elements must be present .
 The ``elements-dir`` parameter indicates a directory that holds one or more elements.

 Example::